 The court rules in these jurisdictions simply do not operate in the manner that the proponents suggest.
-If the rules committee looks to these other jurisdictions, it will see that the proponents' reliance on these other states is misplaced, and that Washington's approach under CrR/CrRLJ 8.3(b) offer better and more protections for defendants than the rules from these other states.
+The proponents' reliance on these other states is misplaced, and CrR/CrRLJ 8.3(b) offer better protections for defendants than these proposed changes.